 Bullying in the workplace is far more common than we think, and it can take place in a number of forms that may otherwise not seem like bullying to some.
 That is why there is no legal definition of bullying at the workplace, though it is clear that it can be described as ‘unwanted behaviour.’

+Bullying does not just happen in the workplace, but outside of it as well.
+Social media and such communication channels are part of the reason why such incidents occur.
 For many people, social media is an integral part of their daily lives.
 Across the globe, more than 4.2 billion people access some form of social media every day, according to a 2021 study.
-In the UK, there are more than 53 million people that use social media, which is almost 78% of the total population, as shown by recent figures.
+In the UK, there are more than 57 million people that use social media, which is almost 84% of the total population, as shown by recent figures.

-This article aims to provide supervisors and workers with the information they need to recognise instances of online workplace bullying.
-We’ll look at how businesses can educate employees on how social media posts can be considered bullying and show you where to find further training on bullying and harassment in the workplace.
+This article aims to provide supervisors and workers with the information they need to recognise instances of bullying in the workplace as well as online cyberbullying through social media.
+We’ll look at how businesses can educate employees and how social media posts can be considered bullying and show you where to find further training on harassment and bullying in the workplace.

 What is Workplace Bullying?

 Bullying can be difficult to define since it can take many forms.
 Bullying can occur in any type of workplace and may be between co-workers or managers and employees.
 Bullying can be carried out in person, over the phone, in writing or online via social media.

 A loose definition of bullying is any repeated behaviour that is offensive, humiliating or intimidating.
 Bullying is often used to undermine individuals or groups of people in the workplace.